Discover more from Pro Wine Tips

 Pro Wine Tips - The Free One edition going out to all subscribers

-Free edition wine related articles are also aimed at helping you understand wine better and get more out of each glass but are more general in nature with a focus on such things as spotlighting particular grapes and regions, defining basic wine terms or giving you tips on ordering wine in a restaurant.
+Free edition wine related articles are still aimed at helping you understand wine better and get more out of each glass too but are more general in nature with a focus on spotlighting particular grapes and regions, defining basic wine terms or giving you tips on ordering wine in a restaurant.

-Pro Wine Tips in the paid edition are a deeper dive, more fun and include detailed explanations and illustrations on subjects like: understanding how taste works, bettering your tasting technique, how much the right wine glass matters, suggested tastings, improving your taste memory, cooking with wine and a lot more.
+Pro Wine Tips in the paid edition are a deeper dive and include more detailed explanations and illustrations on subjects like: understanding how taste works, bettering your tasting technique, how much the right wine glass matters, suggested tastings, improving your taste memory, cooking with wine and a lot more.

 Remember that as a subscriber, you can also see all the previous published newsletters on the related Pro Wine Tips website here .